MoralisWeb3/MoralisDocumentation/moralis-server/tools/moralis-units.md

 //If you do not specify decimals, 18 decimals will be automatically used const tokenValue = Moralis.Units.FromWei("2000000000000000000")
 ```
 Note that this function is not available on cloud code.
 You can use it in the SDK only.
+We are very soon adding it to cloud code.

 Web3 API responses for token balances have **decimals **and **balance **in Wei fields: